1950 Southern 500: Qualifying

 More than 80 entrants showed up for the race.
 Brasington used a two-week qualifying scheme and arranged the 75 cars in three rows of 25, similar to the Indianapolis 500.
 During those two weeks of qualifications, locals could take their cars and try to qualify, unlike today where independent contract drivers used to run the races.

 Drivers who failed to qualify for the race were Dorothy Shull, Bill Bennett, Lewis Hawkins, Pap White, Louise Smith, and Pat Sutton.
 The fastest qualifying speed was 82.034 mph by Wally Campbell, while the slowest was 74.637 mph by Bill Widenhouse.
 Herb Thomas did qualify for the race beforehand; the car was on the grid until just before the race when it was repossessed, counting as an automatic withdrawal for Thomas.

 Pee Wee Martin and Bob Smith retired from professional stock car racing after this event.
 Byron Beatty, Walt Crawford, P.E.
 Godfrey, Bill Henson, Pete Keller, Jerry Kempf, Lee Morgan, Dick Soper, and Jack Yardley made their only NASCAR start in this event.
 Weldon Adams, Roy Bentley, Jack Carr, Gene Comstock, Gene Darragh, John DuBoise, Carson Dyer, Joe Eubanks, Johnny Grubb, J.E.
 Hardie, Tex Keene, Bub King, Virgil Livengood, Hub McBride, Hershel McGriff, Bill Osborne, Barney Smith, Rollin Smith, Jesse James Taylor, Charles Tidwell, Murrace Walker, Bill Widenhouse and Shorty York began their NASCAR career at this race and established the first generation of stock car drivers.

 Analysis

 U.S. Senator Strom Thurmond was the official marshal for the 1950 Southern 500.

 The top prize for the race was $10,510 ($ when adjusted for inflation) while the lowest prize was $100 ($ when adjusted for inflation) for 72nd-75th place.
 Seventy-five cars competed in this era of relatively unregulated racing for a total of $25,325 in winnings ($ when adjusted for inflation).
-It is pretty incredible, especially for this era to see more than 50 cars out of the 75 starters were still running on lap 300 of 400.
+For that ear, it was considered remarkable that there were more than 50 cars out of the 75 starters still running on lap 300 of 400.